yoctoproject/vscode-bitbake/client/README.md

 - Build folder
 - Path to an environment script to configure the BitBake project (optional) See the section on [setting up the extension](#setup-the-extension) for more information.

+## Contributing

+### Reporting issues

+User feedback is very welcome on this [extension's repository](https://github.com/yoctoproject/vscode-bitbake).
+Please report any issues or feature requests you may have with a detailed description of the problem and the steps to reproduce it.

+### Contributing code

+Contributions are welcome!
+Please submit your contributions as pull requests on this [extension's repository](https://github.com/yoctoproject/vscode-bitbake)

+Instructions to build, test and debug the extension are available in the [root README](../README.md).